fibo/home/README.md

 [![KLP](https://fibo.github.io/svg/klp-badge.svg)](https://fibo.github.io/kiss-literate-programming)

-This is the script used to [initialize fibo's home](https://github.com/fibo/home/blob/main/README.md#installation).
+This is the script used to [initialize fibo's home](https://github.com/fibo/home/).

-    #!/bin/bash
-    #
-    # For more information see https://github.com/fibo/home/blob/gh-pages/README.md

 Start from `$HOME` dir

     cd

 First of all, remove *.git* folder, if any

-    [ -d .git ] && rm -rf .git
+    rm -rf .git

 ## Backup files and folders.